 - Application for admission

-- High school records/GED
+- High school records/GED (proof of high school graduation)

 Candidates for advanced standing should have satisfactorily completed college-level courses at a university, college, junior college, or community college accredited by the Council for Higher Education Accreditation.
 Foreign institutions must be recognized by the Ministry of Education in their home country.
 Credit may be awarded for coursework as recommended by the American Council on Education.
 No credits will be awarded for vocational or technical coursework.
 Transfer candidates are admitted to the University for both the fall and spring semesters and for summer sessions.

 Students who have earned a cumulative GPA of 2.5 (out of 4.0) or above at their previous institution(s) will be reviewed for admission and admitted to the institution when the Office of Admissions is satisfied that the applicant has presented all criteria for admission, and credit granted for all previous coursework in which they have received a passing grade.
-For students with below a 2.5 cumulative GPA in previous coursework, admissions decisions, and the granting of transfer credit, for any courses in which they have received a grade below “C,” will be based upon the review and recommendation of the transfer coordinator and dean of the School to which they have applied; approval of transfer credit will be in accordance with established policies.
+For students below a 2.5 cumulative GPA in previous coursework, admissions decisions, and the granting of transfer credit, for any courses in which they have received a grade below “C,” will be based upon the review and recommendation of the transfer coordinator and dean of the School to which they have applied; approval of transfer credit will be in accordance with established policies.

 In all degree programs, the University requires students to complete the General Education requirements.
 Transfer students will be granted course credit as follows for coursework taken prior to matriculation: